centilliard/401/src/menu/dinner.md

 # CLASSIC ENTREES
-* all entrees include a choice of  homemade mashed potatoes, baked potato, rice pilaf or O'Brien potatoes and vegetable of the day, unless accompanied with pasta
+* all entrees include a choice of  homemade mashed potatoes, baked potato, rice pilaf, O'Brien potatoes, or quinoa and vegetable of the day, unless accompanied with pasta

 ## SHRIMP & LOBSTER SCAMPI *24.59*
 shrimp, lobster meat in garlic butter, lemon and white wine, tossed with red onion, mushrooms and tomatoes atop penne pasta